pegadadigital/Multivariate-Data-Visualization-R/README.md

 The project has a **Docker** folder with composer yaml file based on [stefanproell](https://github.com/stefanproell/jupyter-notebook-docker-compose) scripts.
 Follow the instructions bellow to start the container:
 * Generate the password token and put it in **.env** file:\
 `generate_token.py -p S-E-C-R-E-T`
-* Generet cert file or use the one in SSLCERT folder:\
+* Genere cert file or use the one in SSLCERT folder:\
 `openssl req -x509 -nodes -newkey rsa:2048 -keyout jupyter.pem -out jupyter.pem`
 * Adapt **.env** variables, alter variables directories:
     * LOCAL_WORKING_DIR